 Get a small mirror and a wire coat-hangar, using the mirror examine underneath the inside edge of your toilet bowl rim, you should see the flush holes clearly, bend the coat-hangar into a poker tool and poke it inside of the flush holes to make sure there is nothing clogging them.
 You’ll want to use some caution with the coat-hangar to make sure you don’t scratch the surface of the toilet bowl.

 Another aspect of your toilet that can become very troublesome is leaking seals.
 The common toilet actually has five seals that can all fail and cause a leaky toilet in one way or another.
 The solution to this problem is fairly simple, find the seal that’s leaking and replace it.
 The first place you’ll want to check is the seal between the tank and the bowl, being the largest seal if this one has a problem you’ll end up with a fairly large leak that will make itself known every time you flush the toilet.
 You’ll need to drain the tank and remove it from the bowl in order to replace this one.

 Another large seal is located at the base of the toilet and seals the flange to the toilet base.
 A problem with this seal can cause a lot of water damage, and a small leak can go unnoticed, so if you find a problem with this seal it’s a good idea to investigate your bathroom for signs of damage.
 You’ll need to remove the toilet from the floor to examine and replace this seal.

-There are a few more smaller sized seals located at the base of the ballcock and the mounting bolts, examine these areas carefully for signs of leakage.
-You’ll need to replace these in a similar fashion as the other one.
+There are a few smaller sized seals located at the base of the ballcock and the mounting bolts, examine these areas carefully for signs of leakage.
+You’ll need to replace these in a similar fashion to the other one.